vegardege/kamasi/README.md

 note("Eb5").transpose("-A5").toString(); // 'Abb4'
 ```

-You can uses chaining to perform several actions in one line.
+You can use chaining to perform several actions in one line.
 If you just need the pitch class, and find 'Abb4' confusing, it can be simplified:

 ```js
 note("Eb5")